epltv1/FutbolX-Media-Server/README.md

     ├── segment2.ts
     └── ...

-When a stream is stopped, its HLS files should be removed.
+When a stream is stopped, FutbolX should remove its HLS files.

 ---

-39. Production Architecture
+40. Production Architecture

 The production setup is: